10 Terms Every Mobile Home Park Investor Needs To Know

 6. Preferred Return

 A preferred return is a priority return that passive investors may receive before the sponsor collects profits.
 For example, an 8% preferred return means passive investors could potentially receive distributions up to that rate first.
 Only then does the sponsor participate in additional upside.
 This structure is designed to align incentives.
 However, preferred returns are not guaranteed.
 They depend entirely on the mobile home park’s actual performance.
+For more, see our explore passive mobile home park investing.

 mobile home with upgraded skirting